GeekyAnts/nativebase-docs/docs/3.2.x/dark-mode.md

 ---
 id: dark-mode
 title: Making Components Dark Mode Compatible
+metaTitle: Making components dark mode compatible | NativeBase
+metaDescription: Most of the components in NativeBase are dark mode compatible.
+In case you might need to make your component respond to color mode, follow this guideline.
 ---

 By default, most of NativeBase's components are dark mode compatible.
 In some scenario, you might need to make your component respond to color mode.
 There are 2 ways to achieve this: